schollz/norns.online/README.md

 ### Documentation

-### share tapes

-- open the *norns.online/share* script
-- register if you haven't already.
-- download or upload tapes.
-- _note:_ *uploading* a script save must be done from a script's `SHARE` parameter
+- move with any encoder, select with K3
+- update with K1+K2

+_note:_ if this is the first time running, wait for the `mpv` and `ffmpeg` programs to be installed (~300 MB).

 ### beam your norns

-- open the *norns.online* script
+- press `go online`.
-- press K3. open browser to `norns.online/<yourname>`. if this is the first time running, wait for the `mpv` and `ffmpeg` programs to be installed (~300 MB).
+- open browser to `norns.online/<yourname>`.
 - use norns normally, your norns will stay online in the background.
-- press K2 to change name, or K1+K2 to update

 ### norns↔norns audio sharing

-- open the *norns.online* script
 - go to gloal parameters and make sure both "`send audio`" and "`allow rooms`" are set to "`enabled`".
 - change the "`room`" to the room you want to share audio. make sure your norns partner uses the same room.
-- go to main screen and press K3 to go online. you should now be sharing audio with any other norns in that room.
+- go to main screen and press `go online`. you should now be sharing audio with any other norns in that room.
 - adjust "`room vol`" to change the level of incoming audio.

 ### uses